 Emmanuelle Villebrun joined the French Ministry of Interior in 2007.
 She had previously been working for Orange Labs in Paris as a research and development engineer and then as a project manager.
 Her working areas were radio access networks (GSM, UMTS, LTE, WiFi, WiMaX) and fixed-mobile-internet convergence.
 She is co-author and owner of several publications and patents.
 Since 2007 she has been working on communication infrastructures for the French Ministry of Interior, considering fixed networks as well as PMR networks.
 She initiated PMR TETRAPOL networks evolutions towards standards based on LTE through active contributions at international level (TCCA, 3GPP).
 After having led a phase 1 architecture for mission critical broadband communications, she is now working as an expert of the phase 2 broadband critical communications network developed in the French Ministry of Interior.

 Zoltan Wirth is Vice President and Head of Hybrid Networks at Airbus Defence and Space, Secure Communications.
-During the last 20 years, he has held a number of international corporate and business unit leadership positions in the areas of telecommunication, security solutions and public sector related IT solutions and services.
-Prior to his current role, he had various global assignments within Airbus and Siemens AG, such as Head of Region Middle East and APAC, Head of Global Operations at Airbus Secure Land Communications, Head of Global Sales Civil and National Security at Siemens, Global Practice Leader Public Administration, Healthcare and Mobility within Siemens IT Solutions and Services, global Business Segment Leader Security Solutions of Siemens Building Technologies headquartered in Zug Switzerland.
+During the last 20 years, he has held a number of international corporate and business unit leadership positions in the areas of telecommunications, security solutions and public sector related IT solutions and services.
+Prior to his current role, he had various global assignments within Airbus and Siemens AG, such as Head of Region Middle East and APAC, Head of Global Operations at Airbus Secure Land Communications, Head of Global Sales Civil and National Security at Siemens, Global Practice Leader Public Administration, Healthcare and Mobility within Siemens IT Solutions and Services, global Business Segment Leader Security Solutions of Siemens Building Technologies headquartered in Zug, Switzerland.
 He is specialised in the fields of IT driven hybrid and security solutions, business transformation strategies and collaborative knowledge management.
-Zoltan Wirth studied Electrical Engineering at the Technical Universities of Karlsruhe, Vienna and Budapest.
+Zoltan Wirth studied electrical engineering at the Technical Universities of Karlsruhe, Vienna and Budapest.
 He currently lives with his family in Munich, Germany.